vlab-cs-ucsb/ABC/README.md

 Latest version of ABC is available on GitHub: https://github.com/vlab-cs-ucsb/ABC

-A Docker image of ABC (pre-built and ready to go!) is also available through DockerHub:
+A Docker image of ABC (pre-built and ready to go!) is also available through DockerHub: vlabucsb/abc:ubuntu (No java)
-TBD

 Setup
 ============